libra2org/libra2-core/docker/builder/README.md

 # Docker Images Builder

-This directory contains [Docker](https://www.docker.com/) configuration for building Aptos docker images.
+This directory contains [Docker](https://www.docker.com/) configuration for building Libra2 docker images.
 This builder requires the use of Buildkit which is available by default in most recent Docker installations.

 To build these images run this from the repository root: